bhaimerl/TWowLogAnalyzer/README.md

-You really need to have SuperwowcombatLogger: https://github.com/pepopo978/SuperWowCombatLogger?tab=readme-ov-file and also: https://github.com/balakethelock/SuperWoW

-Otherwise a lot of useful informations (like sunder armor) will be missing in your log
+You really need to have SuperwowcombatLogger: https://github.com/pepopo978/SuperWowCombatLogger?tab=readme-ov-file and also: https://github.com/balakethelock/SuperWoW Otherwise a lot of useful informations (like sunder armor) will be missing in your log

+At the moment you better use a clean wowcombatlog, so only with the raid you wanted to analyze, if you have a very huge combatlog with a lot of raid over several days, the result would be broken i guess.
+I start afresh log with every raid.

 If you have Java installed (at least java 17) u can run it by doubleclick (if java is connected to open a jar) or you hit a cmd shell and enter "java -jar TwowLogAnalyzer.jar"